 (As far as the anti-bigotry part of this blog, I decided at some point early on that I wanted to work around the edges of battling bigotry, offering ideas and information that most people are unaware of but which might help them here and there with anti-bigotry work.
 So that’s why there are a lot of posts that seem a little weird, including this one)

-2. Apparently in response to the criticism they recieved as a result of "Angel of Death," they temporarily adopted a symbol some have said is based on the Nazi "Eagle Atop Swastika."
+3. Apparently in response to the criticism they received as a result of "Angel of Death," they temporarily adopted a symbol some have said is based on the Nazi "Eagle Atop Swastika."
 Jeff Hanneman sometimes appeared with (what might be called) Nazi “accessories” such as SS symbols on his guitar strap or a t-shirt with the symbol of the SS unit responsible for the Holocaust on it and possibly displayed other similar imagery.

-1. For about 1-2 years they were signed to Def Jam, a record label primarily about black rap music.
+1. For about 1-2 years they were signed to Def Jam, a record label primarily for rap music.
 The co-founder of that label, who is Jewish, produced most of their albums.

-2. Tom Araya is Chilean and Dave Lombardo is Cuban.
-I'm not sure that proves it, as some of Chile is White and 65% of Cuba is white.
-Plus, the Nazi Low Riders, a white supremacist group, was known (according to the Southern Poverty Law Center) to include Latinos.
-On a related note, 1-2 members may be Jewish, but that's not too impressive either- it's not like there aren't racist Jews.
+2. Tom Araya is from Chile and Dave Lombardo is from Cuba.
+I'm not sure that proves it, as much of Chile is White and 65% of Cuba is white.
+On a related note, 1-2 members may be Jewish.

-3. Two members were briefly in a band with Rocky George of Suicidal Tendencies.
+3. Two members were briefly in a band with Rocky George (of Suicidal Tendencies fame).

 4. One band member, at one point, had a Dead Kennedys sticker on his guitar (probably not a lot of racist DK fans out there).